apollographql/apollo-server/docs/source/api/apollo-server.md

 ## registerServer

-The `registerServer` method is from `apollo-server-express`.
-Middleware registration has been greatly simplified with this new method.
+The `registerServer` method is provided by all the `apollo-server-{integration}` packages.
+This function connects ApolloServer to a specific framework.
+Use it instead of the `listen` method to customize the app's web behavior.

 ### Parameters